 Attachments: Supply any supporting documentation for your project.
 Remember this will be publicly available.
 (A maximum of 5 with a maximum size of 20mb each).

-Skills: What skills do you expect the Virtual Employee to have.
+Skills: What skills do you expect the Virtual Provider to have.

-Project Budget: What is the budget for your project to give Virtual Employees an idea of the scope and remuneration to be expected.
+Project Budget: What is the budget for your project to give Virtual Providers an idea of the scope and remuneration to be expected.

-Location: if the project requires location specific Freelancer or Virtual Employee.
+Location: if the project requires location specific Freelancer or Virtual Provider.

 Milestone: If you want to track the process of large projects, you can use the milestone feature to track specific waypoints to measure the projects progress.
 Type in a milestone and hit enter to save it and create the next milestone text box.

-Once you’ve posted a project, prospective employees can bid on the project, offering a price and timeline for its completion.
+Once you’ve posted a project, prospective Virtual Providers can bid on the project, offering a price and timeline for its completion.